JacobKnyspel/personal-website/content/home/experience.md

     location: London
     date_start: '2021-09-01'
     date_end: '2022-07-01'
+    description: >-
-    description: I completed a self-led undergraduate research project under the supervision of Dr. Charlotte Russell (King’s College London) which formed the basis of my final-year dissertation.
-I used advanced quantitative methods including generalized linear mixed-effect modelling and likelihood-based model comparisons to provide new insight into the temporal mechanics of facial expression perception in healthy individuals.
-For this project I was awarded an *Undergraduate Poster Conference Prize* and nominated for the *EPS/BSA Undergraduate Project Prize* and *BPS Cognitive Section Undergraduate Project Prize*.
+    * I completed a self-led undergraduate research project under the supervision of Dr. Charlotte Russell (King’s College London), which formed the basis of my final-year dissertation.
+    * I used advanced quantitative methods including generalized linear mixed-effect modelling and likelihood-based model comparisons to provide new insight into the temporal mechanics of facial expression perception in healthy individuals.
+    * For this project I was awarded an *Undergraduate Poster Conference Prize* and nominated for the *EPS/BSA Undergraduate Project Prize* and *BPS Cognitive Section Undergraduate Project Prize*.

 design:
   columns: '2'